UzairQamarxyz/openedx-eks/README.md

   stays synchronized with the repository state.
 - **Hyperscale Readiness:** Application pods are stateless and governed by **Horizontal Pod Autoscalers (HPA)**.
-- **Persistence:** AWS Backup is utilized to govern backups for all databases and EKS persistent volumes, ensuring data integrity across pod restarts or rescheduling.
+- **Backup & Recovery:** **AWS Backup** is used to protect persistent volumes (EBS), RDS databases, and the EKS cluster itself.
+Backups are managed efficiently through resource tagging, allowing for centralized and automated data protection policies.

 ## Repository Structure